CydVilla/Star-Wars/README.md

 - Create a button that extract's data from the API randomly
 - Add a site background image related to Star Wars
 - Use Star Wars esque font
+- Use axios to make an API call
+- Utilize flexbox

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*